Boeing E-7 Wedgetail: Design and development

-The Australian Department of Defence evaluated industry proposals for airborne surveillance and early warning systems as early as 1986.
-Further studies led to the approval of the first phase of Project AIR 5077 in 1994.
+As early as 1986, the Australian Department of Defence evaluated industry proposals for airborne surveillance and early warning systems.
+In 1994, further studies led to the approval of the first phase of Project AIR 5077.
 In 1996, Australia issued a request for proposal (RFP) for the aircraft for the RAAF under Project Wedgetail, which refers to the indigenous eagle.
 In 1999, Australia awarded Boeing Integrated Defense Systems a contract to supply four AEW&C aircraft with options for three additional aircraft.

 The 737 AEW&C is roughly similar to the 737-700ER.
 It uses the Northrop Grumman Electronic Systems Multi-role Electronically Scanned Array (MESA) radar.
 The electronically scanned AEW and surveillance radar is located on a dorsal fin on top of the fuselage, dubbed the "top hat", and is designed for minimal aerodynamic effect.
 The radar is capable of simultaneous air and sea search, fighter control and area search, with a maximum range of over 600 km (look-up mode).
+The MESA radar is fixed, unlike the hydraulically-rotated AN/APY-1/2 of the E-3 Sentry, which the 737 AEW&C is set to replace.
+Despite this, the radar is still able to offer 360-degree azimuth scan using two broadside (side-emitting) electronic manifold arrays, each covering two 120° sectors to starboard and port, and an end-fire array housed within the top hat that covers a 60° front and aft of the aircraft.

-In addition, the radar antenna array is also doubled as an ELINT array, with a maximum range of over 850 km at 9000 m altitude.
-Radar signal processing equipment and central computer are installed directly below the antenna array.
+The radar antenna array also serves as an ELINT array, with a maximum range of over 850 km at 9000 m altitude.
+Radar signal processing equipment and a central computer are installed directly below the antenna array.

 Other modifications include ventral fins to counterbalance the radar and countermeasures mounted on the nose, wingtips and tail.
-In-flight refueling is via a receptacle on top of the forward fuselage.
-The cabin features eight operator consoles with sufficient space for four more; the Australian fleet will operate ten consoles with space for two more (four on starboard side and six on the port side).
+Inflight refueling is via a receptacle on top of the forward fuselage.
+The cabin has eight operator consoles with sufficient space for four more.
+The Australian fleet will operate ten consoles with space for two more, four on the starboard side and six on the port side.

 Operational history

 Australia

 Australia ordered four AEW&C aircraft with options for three additional aircraft, two of which have since been taken up.
-The first two Wedgetails were assembled, modified and tested in Seattle, Washington, while the remainder were modified by Boeing Australia, with deliveries once set to begin in 2006,.
+The first two Wedgetails were assembled, modified and tested in Seattle, Washington, while the remainder were modified by Boeing Australia, with deliveries once set to begin in 2006.
 Boeing and Northrop teamed with Boeing Australia, and BAE Systems Australia.
 Boeing Australia provides training, maintenance and support, BAE provides EWSP systems, Electronic Support Measures (ESM) systems and ground support systems.